aaronshaf/security-plus/unsorted.md

 - CASB: Cloud Access Security Broker
   "If there is a mix of on-premises infrastructure and cloud-provider infrastructure, a company might consider a cloud access security broker (CASB).
 A CASB is a software tool or service that acts as the gatekeeper between the two, allowing the company to extend the reach of its security policies beyond its internal infrastructure."
 - "TCP Wrapper is a host-based ACL program that provides protection against host name and host address spoofing in Linux and Unix environments."
+- "Footprinting occurs when network data is gathered to discover ways to intrude on the network."

 ## CIDR - available hosts